-Baby Registry Checklist: Get gift ideas for your baby shower registry list.
+Baby Registry Gifts Checklist: Get gift ideas for your baby shower registry checklist.

 What Should Be on a Baby Registry List

-Let’s face it: one of the things you worry about most when you’re pregnant is what should be on your baby registry list.
-There are so many things you think your baby will need!
+Let’s face it: one of the things you worry about most when you’re pregnant is what should be on your baby registry gifts list.
+There are so many things you think you will need for your baby!
 Diapers, wipes, clothes, toys, pacifiers…the list just goes on and on.

-But what really should be on your baby registry list?
+But what really should you ask for baby registry gifts?

 While vacuuming my living room carpet for the umpteenth time after my toddler crushed crackers into it, I began to think of the things I wished I added to my list.
 Here’s what I came up with: